 B2.
-PLANS FORMAL AND INFORMAL ASSESSMENT OF LEARNING OUTCOMES.
-DN plans inappropriate formal and informal assessments that are not linked to learning outcomes.
-DE plans appropriate formal and informal assessments that are linked to learning outcomes; ME ANDcan articulate ways formal and informal assessments should impact future learning activities; EE ANDhas strategies to provide students with effective, descriptive feedback to guide their progress.
+USES FORMAL AND INFORMAL ASSESSMENT OF LEARNING OUTCOMES.
+InTASC 6a, 6j, 6k DN uses inappropriate formal and informal assessments that are not linked to learning outcomes.
+DE uses appropriate formal and informal assessments that are linked to learning outcomes; M E ANDcan articulate ways formal and informal assessments should impact future learning activities; EE ANDhas strategies to provide students with effective, descriptive feedback to guide their progress.

-- 1. Is the plan for assessment aligned with the learning outcomes of the lesson? - 2.
-Does the student teacher develop strategies for assessment that allow all students to understand what they know and can do? - 3.
+- 1. Is the plan for assessment aligned with the learning outcomes of the lesson? - Does the student teacher develop strategies for assessment that allow all students to understand what they know and can do? - 3.
 Does the student teacher assess student achievement using multiple strategies that focus on the key concepts found within the critical knowledge base, and can s/he articulate the criteria for strategy selection? - 4.
 Does the student teacher link an array of formal and informal assessments to instruction and consistently use this information to adjust future lessons? - 5.
 Does the student teacher assess student achievement in context to the continued development of the National Standards for Theater Education and the VA SOLs? - 6.
 Does the student teacher plan for assessment of the National Core Arts Standards, particularly in the areas of creating, performing, presenting, producing, responding, and connecting? - 7.
-Can the student teacher describe how he or she will use the results of the assessment in planning future instruction? - 8.
-Can the student teacher articulate how he or she will assess artistic expression, creativity, movement, voice, and/or artistic growth?
+Can the student teacher describe how they will use the results of the assessment in planning future instruction? - 8.
+Can the student teacher articulate how they will assess artistic expression, creativity, movement, voice, and/or artistic growth?

 B3.
-CHECKS FOR UNDERSTANDING USING A VARIETY OF ASSESSMENT TECHNIQUES TO ENHANCE STUDENT LEARNING.
-DN makes few or no attempts to determine student comprehension AND gives students little or no feedback.
+CHECKS FOR UNDERSTANDING TO ENHANCE STUDENT LEARNING.
+InTASC 6e, 6g, 7l DN makes few or no attempts to determine student comprehension AND gives students little or no feedback.
 DE monitors student comprehension of content AND provides students with limited feedback.
-ME uses a variety of assessment techniques to monitor comprehension of the content AND provides students with timely meaningful feedback; EE AND analyzes individual and group comprehension of the content, AND gives all students substantive and specific feedback, AND makes appropriate instructional adjustments as necessary.
+M E uses a variety of assessment techniques to monitor comprehension of the content AND provides students with timely meaningful feedback.
+EE ANDanalyzes individual and group comprehension of the content, AND gives all students substantive and specific feedback.

-- 1. Does the student teacher check for understanding throughout the lesson? - 2.
-Does the student teacher use a variety of means (verbal, nonverbal, written, etc.) and sources other than the teacher (individual or group peer review, books, self-checking materials, etc.) to assess students' learning? - 3.
+- 1. Does the student teacher check for understanding throughout the lesson? - Does the student teacher use a variety of means (verbal, nonverbal, written, etc.) and sources other than the teacher (individual or group peer review, books, self-checking materials, etc.) to assess students' learning? - 3.
 Does the student teacher recognize culturally specific ways of expressing understanding or confusion?